jdegand/redditjs/README.md

 - Worked on this November 2021, I got stuck on the nested replies and put it down and forgot about it til July 2022.
 - I deviated from the instructions at various points and that made this project harder to complete.
 - I didn't add a controllers file.
 - I used mergeParams to make the nested routes.
-- I didn't create a separate db file - I like to just add it to the app/index/server.js file.
+- I didn't create a separate db file - I like to just add it to the `app/index/server.js` file.
 - The final result is sort of held together by duct tape but it matches the functionality of the tutorial's completed result.
 - Need to refresh to see the score change on the page index page although the score is updated automatically with the jquery.
 - Could try to use the jquery to update the player score in the page index page.
-- lean() is a critical fix for handlebars rendering issues.
+- `lean()` is a critical fix for handlebars rendering issues.
 - Adding the pre's to the schemas fixed nested reply links from missing a postId property.
 - Populating in the routes didn't work as well.
-- Unsure if the order of lean and populate calls matters. ie model.lean().populate('') vs model.populate('').lean()
+- Unsure if the order of lean and populate calls matters i.e. `model.lean().populate('')` vs. `model.populate('').lean()`
 - Converting to async just requires using try and catch blocks.
 The tutorial makes it seem like a big deal.
-- The tutorial used bcryptjs but probably should have used regular bcrypt.
+- The tutorial used bcryptjs, but probably should have used regular bcrypt.
 - Not Found - problem with navbar - didn't reflect logged in status - fixed by passing currentUser variable in error handler

 ## Continued Development

-- Dependencies could be updated further but mocha has breaking changes
+- Dependencies could be updated further, but Mocha has breaking changes.
 - Bootstrap styling for tablets & up and down buttons
 - Redditjs and Home in the navbar are redundant.
 Home Link could be eliminated.
 - Nested reply order - works fine when starting from stratch.
 Older replies from development didn't display correctly.
 - Add delete functionality.
 - Limit upvotes/downvotes to 1 per user - check array for user id before execution
 - Can't get a console.log to register in the ajax script
 - Middleware to pass currentUser to all routes
 - Doesn't show cookies are blocked until you try to login / signup

-## Resources
+## Useful Resources

 - [Stack Overflow](https://stackoverflow.com/questions/21396524/what-is-the-difference-between-assert-expect-and-should-in-chai) - assert vs expect
 - [Code For Geek](https://codeforgeek.com/unit-testing-nodejs-application-using-mocha/) - unit testing with mocha
 - [Stack Overflow](https://stackoverflow.com/questions/25260818/rest-with-express-js-nested-router) - nested routes